This image of Europa shows dark scalloped features that seem to have started in the center of the features and spread apart.

 As the Earth cools, hot material from the deep interior rises to the surface.
 Hot material is depicted in red in this drawing, under an ocean shown in blue green.
 The hotter material elevates the nearby...more

-This is an example of the surface of Europa.
-The surface may be flooded by fresh water from underground, which freezes when it touches the surface.
-The edges of the flow are rounded, like a puddle of water....more
+This is an example of terrain of Europa which has been flooded by fresh water which subsequently re-froze on the surface.
+The edges of the flow are "lobate" meaning rounded like a puddle of water.
+This...more

 The surface of Europa shows many signs that there may be an ocean submerged under it's icy surface.
-For example, in this picture, the dimples, shown in red, may be a sign of material falling into a water...more
+For example, in this false color picture, the dimples, shown in red, may be a sign of material falling...more

 The surface of Europa shows many signs of that there may be an ocean under the surface: * flooded terrain * 'freckles' * rafting * 'mushy' craters, and * spreading centers.
 Taken together, these pieces...more